GiorgosPerivo/project-36-leases-backend/README.md

 * A leaser user with `username: leaser, password: testleaser123`
 * A tenant user with `username: tenant, password: testtenant123`

+You can access the frontend of the admin in http://localhost:8080/login with the admin credentials

 # User Manual

 The user manual can be found at http://localhost:8080/swagger-ui/index.html# when the application is running.
 We used swagger for the documentation of the API.